Blockstream/gdk/docs/source/gdk-hw.rst

        "signatures": [ "30440220580c7ef934d5d8f31c1c592fbf0e5bc3267b76995206f0eb61616eb2f8f6e1c4022022e3feaf88469328bdaff3990a6069bda4e320e46e0531ba1e403cd50a9252e901" ]
      }

-:signatures: The ECDSA signatures corresponding to each input in the request, hex-encoded from the DER represention plus sighash byte.
+:signatures: The ECDSA signatures corresponding to each input in the
+    request, or an empty string if ``"skip_signing"`` is ``true`` for the input.
+Signatures must be returned as hex-encoded DER format, with the sighash byte, and must be in low-S form.
+Additionally, if the :ref:`hw-device` for the signer indicates low-R support, and Anti-Exfil is not being used, the signatures must also be low-R.

 .. _anti-exfil-request: